 Position 2: Lying Twist - Jathara Parivartanasana

-Then spread your arms out to the sides at shoulder height and let your palms face upwards.
-Your shoulders merge with the earth.
-Lay your head down in a way that feels good for your cervical spine - ideally gently in the opposite direction to your knees.
+Then extend your arms out to the sides at shoulder height, palms facing upwards.
+Your shoulders should merge with the earth.
+Rest your head in a way that feels comfortable for your cervical spine – ideally gently tilted in the opposite direction to your knees.

-To release from the position, first bring your head and then your legs back to the center, gently push your lumbar spine into the floor and then switch sides.
+To release yourself from the position, first bring your head and then your legs back to the center, gently push your lumbar spine into the floor, and then switch sides.

 Variations:

-You can place a blanket or pillow under your shoulder in case it comes off the floor during the stretch.
-Now wrap your legs over each other.
-Stretch the upper or lower leg.
+For this stretch, feel free to place a blanket or pillow under your shoulder in case it lifts off the floor.
+Now wrap your legs around each other.
+Extend either the top or the bottom leg.
 You can also let both legs come straight down to the floor.
-You can also place a blanket or pillow under your knees here.
+Again, you can place a blanket or pillow under your knees.
 You can turn your head either in the opposite direction or in the same direction as your legs.

 -

-Has a balancing effect on the entire nervous system
+It has a balancing effect on the entire nervous system.

 -